elginakin/pyFLUte/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input directory for the FASTA file -o OUTPUT, --output OUTPUT
+                        Input file for the FASTA file -o OUTPUT, --output OUTPUT
                         Output directory for the extracted sequences -r, --stats           Generates a report for each sorted segment file